hftbattle/documentation/en/interface/params.md

 #### Reading parameters from the strategy {#from_strategy}

-All defined parameters of the strategy, can be read from the configuration file that is passed into the user's strategy constructor *UserStrategy*.
+All defined parameters of the strategy can be read from the configuration file passed into the user's strategy constructor *UserStrategy*.
 In **C++** all the parameters of the configuration file can be converted to the type required by `as<param_type> method (deafult_value)`.
-In case no parameter value is defined by you, the default value is used deafult_value.
+In case no parameter value is defined by you, the deafult_value is used instead.
 With **Python** you can use the standard type conversion.

 {% codetabs name="C++", type="c++" -%}